A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: An algorithm for Grassmann decomposition

+As was already proved in \cite[Section 2]{BK2017}, it follows from the structure of the (standard) flattenings with $\sharp\sigma = 1$ that the multilinear rank of a skew-symmetric tensor is always of the form $\mathrm{mrank}(\tensor{T})=(k,\dots,k)$ for some integer $k$.

-A standard result about the tensor rank decomposition \cite{Hitchcock1927a} of tensors in $\VS{V}_1 \otimes\dots\otimes \VS{V}_d$ is that rank-$r$ tensors with $r \le \min_i \dim \VS{V}_i$ have multilinear rank $(r,\ldots,r)$ in a Zariski-open subset of the algebraic variety that is the (Zariski) closure of the set of rank-$r$ tensors \cite{Landsberg2012}.
+A standard result about the tensor rank decomposition \citep{Hitchcock1927a} of tensors in $\VS{V}_1 \otimes\dots\otimes \VS{V}_d$ is that rank-$r$ tensors with $r \le \min_i \dim \VS{V}_i$ have multilinear rank $(r,\ldots,r)$ in a Zariski open subset of the algebraic variety that is the (Zariski) closure of the set of rank-$r$ tensors \citep{Landsberg2012}.
 An analogous statement holds for rank-$r$ Grassmann decompositions in $\wedge^d \VS{V}$.